Naoki Hyakuta

-Naoki Hyakuta (百田 尚樹, Hyakuta Naoki) is a Japanese former novelist, television producer, and politician.
+Naoki Hyakuta (百田 尚樹, Hyakuta Naoki) is a Japanese novelist, television producer, and politician.
 He is the co-founder and leader of the Conservative Party of Japan.
+He has been a member of the House of Councillors since 2025, after being elected in that year's election.

 Hyakuta is particularly known for his 2006 novel The Eternal Zero, which was adapted into an eponymous 2013 film.
 Other books of his, several of which have also been adapted into films, include Bokkusu and Monsuta.
 From 2013 to 2015, he served as a governor of the public broadcaster NHK.